-Non-controlling interests in the Operating Partnership in the accompanying consolidated interim financial statements relate to LTIP-OP Units in the Operating Partnership held by parties other than the Company.
+Non-controlling interests in the Operating Partnership in the accompanying consolidated interim financial statements relate to LTIP-OP Units in the Operating Partnership and common units of limited partnership interest in the Operating Partnership issued upon conversion of LTIP-OP Units, in either case, held by parties other than the Company.

-As of March 31, 2017, the non-controlling interest holders in the Operating Partnership owned 139,434 LTIP-OP Units, or approximately 1.1% of the Operating Partnership.
+As of September 30, 2017, the non-controlling interest holders in the Operating Partnership owned 164,667 LTIP-OP Units, or approximately 1.3% of the units of the Operating Partnership.
 Pursuant to ASC 810, Consolidation, changes in a parent's ownership interest (and transactions with non-controlling interest unit holders in the Operating Partnership) while the parent retains its controlling interest in its subsidiary should be accounted for as equity transactions.
 The carrying amount of the non-controlling interest will be adjusted to reflect the change in its ownership interest in the subsidiary, with the offset to equity attributable to the Company.